Amarusinggithub/Amarusinggithub/README.md

 #### About Me👨‍💻
 <div align="left">

-<p> I am currently student studying Computer Science at the University of Technology, Jamaica.
+<p> I am currently a student studying Computer Science at the University of Technology, Jamaica.
 I aspire to become a very skilled  Software Engineer with experience in designing and building web and mobile applications.</p>
 <ul>

   <li> 📫 How to reach me: <a href="mailto:amarcampbell75@gmail.com">email me</a></li>